daremat/es6-epf/README.md

 > ![danger]
 We cannot call an `async` method from a non `async` method, if you want to call `fetchConfig` from `init` method you also have to convert the `init` to a async one.

+> ![question]
+Inside wich version of ECMAScript async/await has been released ?

 ### Checklist
   - [ ] I converted the old Ajax request with Fetch Api.
   - [ ] I know how to use a promise.